boyska/lyricseek/doc/source/plans.rst

 setup.py
 ~~~~~~~~
-The ``setup.py`` we'll put into the plugin skeleton should be slightly modified
+The ``setup.py`` you'll find into the plugin skeleton is slightly modified
-to make it more "automatic": the entrypoint name should automatically be
+to make it more "automatic": the entrypoint name is equal to ``Retriever.name``,
-equal to ``Retriever.name``
+and attempts are done to autoconfigure it.
+If you have a complex file structure, or defines other classes than the Retriver one, it will probably fail.
+It should be easy, anyway, to configure it!